What is Spirulina?

 Q. Can I take this while pregnant or breastfeeding?

-A. It is generally safe, but please consult with your doctor before using it.
+A. It is generally safe, but please consult with your doctor before use.

 Q. Is it okay for children?